Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section IV)

 Special Rules Apply To Foreign Trusts

-This presumption can be challenged if it is shown the trust instrument prevents trust property from benefitting a U.S. person.
+This presumption can be challenged if it is shown the trust instrument prevents trust property from benefiting a U.S. person.
 This provision is effective for property transfers after March 18, 2010.

 The Act also provides uncompensated use of foreign trust property by a U.S. grantor, U.S. beneficiary, will be treated as a distribution by the trust.
 This provision applies to loans made and uses of property after March 18, 2010.